-The Feast of Corpus Christi takes place every 4th June to celebrate the Eucharist.
+The Feast of Corpus Christi takes place on the Thursday after Trinity Sunday, usually in early June, and celebrates the Holy Eucharist.

-In the municipality of La Orotava, in the north of Tenerife, Corpus Christi has become one of the most charming festivals of the Canary Islands, declared of Cultural Interest and its celebration is a big event on the island, an ode to Popular Art.
+In the town of La Orotava, in the north of Tenerife, Corpus Christi has become one of the most charming festivals in the Canary Islands – declared of Cultural Interest – and its celebration is quite an occasion on the island, a true ode to popular art.

-Before this tradition was born, the fiesta of Corpus Christi in La Orotava was celebrated, as in other places, with a procession of the Corpus along the streets of the Villa.
+Before the tradition was born, the Feast of Corpus Christi in La Orotava was celebrated like in many other places, with a procession of the Corpus through the town’s streets.

-The tradition was born in the 19th Century, around 1844, when one of the families of the Villa, Los Monteverde del Castillo, decided to make a tapestry of flowers in front of their house in order to honour and celebrate the moment in which the Corpus passed by.
+The tradition emerged in the mid-19th century, around the year 1844.
+A family from the town – Monteverde del Castillo – decided to make a flower carpet in front of their house to honour and celebrate the moment that the Corpus passed by.

-From then on, this tradition was forged and has become what it is today, a symbol of identity of La Orotava and the pride of Tenerife, one of the most pretty and popular festivals of Corpus in Spain.
+From then on, and with the passing of the years, the tradition has gone from strength to strength to become what it is today – a true symbol of La Orotava’s identity and a source of pride for Tenerife.
+Today, the Alfombras de La Orotava is one of the most beautiful and popular Feast of Corpus Christi in Spain.